-4. FURTHER CONSULTATION
+4. FORMAL CONSULTATION

-- 4.1 The draft revised policy statement now needs to be the subject of a further formal consultation period of approximately 7 weeks which is planned for the following dates from the 23 June 2023 to the 14 August 2023.
-Consultation with as wide an audience as possible will take place by circulating a relevant link in emails to known contacts and in social media.
-Assistance will be sought from the Council's Community Engagement Service.
-Paper copes of the draft revised policy statement will be available at certain Council premises for inpection. - 4.2 The results of the formal consultation will be produced at the Board's meeting on the 6 September 2023 when the Board will be asked to consider the same, and make final adjustments to the revised policy as the Board considers necessary or appropriate before proceeding to final approval. - 4.4 Once approved, the final policy statement will ultimately be published on both the Council's website and at certain Council premises for example, Access Points and main libraries where the document may be inspected.
+- 4.1 The draft revised Statement of Policy was subjected to a formal consultation period of approximately 7 weeks from the 23 June 2023 to 14 August 2023.
+Consultation with as wide an audience as possible took place by circulating a relevant link in emails to known contacts and in social media.
+Assistance was sought from the Council's Community Engagement Service.
+Paper copies of the draft revised policy statement were available on request and located at certain Council premises for inspection. - 4.2 The results of the formal consultation are produced at Appendix 2.
+The Board is requested to consider the same and make any final adjustments to the draft revised Statement of Policy as the Board considers necessary or appropriate before proceeding to final approval. - 4.3 After consideration of the consultation responses received no further changes have been made to the draft Statement of Policy by Licensing Officers.
+In light of this and the low volume of responses, a further meeting of the Board's Sub Group scheduled in the timetable for production of the policy approved by the Board (per Minute of the Board Meeting held 8 February 2023) was not arranged. - 4.4 Once approved, the final Statement of Policy will ultimately be published on both the Council's website and at certain Council premises for example, Access Points where the document may be inspected.
 The publication must be available for inspection by the public free of charge.